A Little-Known Secret to Be a Much More Effective Leader

 By pausing for 30 seconds to see where you team member is on the spectrum, you’ll more effectively be able to adjust your management of them for the best result and relationship with that team member.
 This is a key part of setting your team up for success.

-One coaching client on that round table who runs a financial services industry shared that it’s easy for him to spot when a team member is at either end of the spectrum with respect to a job function.
+One of our one-on-one business coaching clients on that round table who runs a financial services industry shared that it’s easy for him to spot when a team member is at either end of the spectrum with respect to a job function.
 He struggles with identifying where those people in the middle portion of the spectrum are.
 He shared, “If I don’t know clearly where they are, I just ask them, ‘How confident do you feel about handling and performing this job function for the company from a 1-10?'”
 What a great idea–to just ask them where they see themselves.

 The bottom line is that we need to adjust our management style to take into account this key variable – how capable is our staff member in this job function?

-Let this simple insight guide how you tailor your managment of your team to specific team members and contexts.
+Let this simple insight guide how you tailor your management of your team to specific team members and contexts.

 P.S.
 Ready to take your leadership skills and your business to the next level?
-Let our team mentor and guide you.
-If you’re serious about exploring a potential fit to work together, do yourself (and your business) a favor and schedule your complimentary 1-to-1 business coaching session.
+Let our team mentor and guide you with a one-on-one business coaching session.
+If you’re serious about exploring a potential fit to work together, do yourself (and your business) a favor and schedule your complimentary one-on-one business coaching session with Maui Mastermind today.